Career and Technical Education

 Description: Woods II is an exploration of the art and technology of fine cabinetmaking.
 Students will select, design, construct, and finish wood furniture and cabinetry projects.
 Students will also learn about more advanced and complex machine tool set-up, safety and applications, materials and fasteners unique to furniture and cabinet construction, detailed project planning and evaluation, furniture and cabinet related component construction, project assembly, advanced finishing methods and techniques, and career exploration.

-Length: 1 semester (this course is scheduled as a double period for one semester, in the second half of the year)
+Length/Credit: 1 semester/1 unit (this course is scheduled as a double period for one semester)

 Grade: 10, 11, 12